-Your church communications team wants to be creative.
-Digital ministries want interesting ways to reach potential and existing customers.
+Your church communications team wants creative and interesting ways to reach customers.
 These new ideas do not come us by accident.
 They often happen because of rigorous precautions we put in place.
 Let us look at some examples and see what lessons we can learn.
-Perhaps the next breakthrough in creativity is just around the corner!

 Sometimes we need to listen to the gentle whisper of God’s voice.
 The easiest way to do this take a queue from our anatomy.
 Two eyes, two ears, and one mouth.
 We need to look and listen more than we talk.
-Our jobs do not afford us this luxury very often.
-You feel pressure to produce content for social media.
-The next website update needs happen today.
-It seems the world will end if the spaghetti dinner does not get the press pastor thinks it deserves.
+You feel pressure to produce content and post updates.
 Maybe you need a change of pace.
 This 250th milestone article is about taking a break.

 Continue reading “Know When to Take a Break”

 Creativity is at the core of digital ministry.
 We take the message of the Gospel and spread it using technology.
 That is not always an easy task.
-The biggest trap we face are the ruts we get into.
-Every week we have the same publishing schedule.
-The only real breaks we see are the big holidays.
-When those events are upon us, what can we do to produce creative solutions?
+What can we do to produce creative solutions?
 Here are four ways to boost your creativity and help your church’s mission.

 Continue reading “Improving Your Creative Process”